opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

   project_id
 ```

 Once again, all of the source code is available from our repo [here](https://github.com/opensource-observer/oso/tree/main/warehouse/dbt/models/marts/superchain).
-We also have an active [data challenge](https://docs.opensource.observer/docs/contribute/challenges/2024-04-05_data_challenge_01/) to get analysts’ input and proposals on impact metrics.
+We recently wrapped a [data challenge](https://docs.opensource.observer/docs/contribute/challenges/2024-04-05_data_challenge_01/) to get analysts’ input and additional proposals for impact metrics.

 ## Current Metrics